Argo High School teachers file Unfair Labor Practice charge against Dist. 217

 Do minimum wage laws “kill jobs?”
 The evidence hardly supports this conservative article of faith.
 Two of eight highest minimum wage states have unemployment rates under 3 percent; only one of the lowest minimum wage states is under 3 percent.
 In addition, only four of the highest states have unemployment rates over 4 percent while five states with low minimum wage rates are over 4 percent.
 It should also be noted Hawaii has the lowest unemployment in the nation, even though it has a $10.10 minimum wage.
 Like Hawaii, five of the next top 10 low unemployment states have laws that exceed $7.25 federal rate.

 If there is no clear evidence minimum wage laws kill jobs, why are conservatives so opposed?
 Opposition to raising the minimum wage helps to keep low labor costs.
 Increasing the minimum wage raises the price of labor, not only those working at the minimum rate, but it also pressures business to raise wages for many others that are paid at a higher rate.
 Raising the minimum wage shifts some income to the working class.
 Freezing it has the opposite effect.
 Addressing intimidation in the workplace can also be essential in ensuring fair treatment and a supportive work environment.
+You may also use a tool that will help you set employee work schedule and delegate tasks fairly.

 Gov. Bruce Rauner’s Position